mohsseha/md-to-blog/in/resume/index.md

 # Husain Al-Mohssen

 ## Summary
-I am a team leader with a proven record of building and managing software engineering, data science and ML teams.
+I am a team leader with a proven record of building and managing software engineering, data science and machine learning teams.
 I have a track record of delivering effective results in business and academic environments.
 Creating products that delight users is what I live for.

 ## Education
 - *Massachusetts Institute of Technology*, PhD 2010, Master’s 2003, School of Engineering with Minor in Entrepreneurship and Management